-We are delighted to present our second album, Christmas (2019), which is available to order.
+We are delighted to present our second album, Christmas (2019).

 About the CD

 For centuries Christmas and the surrounding seasons have inspired composers to new heights of invention.
 This programme reaches across the ages, from the eternal beauty of the Tudor church right up to the twenty-first century, with each piece chosen to evoke a sense of mystery and joy.

 In the Renaissance, Advent—the weeks preceding the celebration of Christ’s birth at Christmas—was a time of wonder and reflection.
 Centuries-old carols tell this story, with some works presented here in their inherited form, others reimagined by skilled arrangers.
 Pieces that focus on the birth of Christ form the backbone of this collection: Thomas Hardy’s tableau of the scene on Christmas Eve is particularly striking, alongside music that heralds the baby’s arrival and offers insight into the first few weeks of Jesus’s life.
 Themes and forms are echoed through the ages: two lullabies, though written centuries apart, employ coaxing refrains to be sung to disquieted children; some of the most exquisite melodies are found in works dedicated to Mary.